 Assess your immune system and your body’s ability to fight infection

-You also will meet with an LTFU nurse to go over:
+You also will have a class with an LTFU nurse to go over:

 What you need to know before going home

 Signs to watch for that may mean you have a problem

 How to prevent and manage late effects (problems that happen after treatment)